Be'er Sheva fringe-fingered lizard

 The Be'er Sheva fringe-fingered lizard (Acanthodactylus beershebensis) is a species of lizard in the family Lacertidae.
 It is a member of the subfamily Lacertinae, and the genus Acanthodactylus (spiny footed lizards).
 Considered a separate species based on morphological distinction and isolated location, it shares a large portion of its genetics with Acanthodactylus pardalis in this genus.
 Many of the individual species in this genus are similar, but varying coloration explains why each species has been separated.
 Like all Acanthodactylus, A. beershebensis lays eggs, varying from three to seven eggs at a time.
 Adults vary in size from 17 to 20 cm, but can get much larger.
-The species is endemic to the loess scrublands of the Negev desert in Israel and the Palestinian Territories, a biodiversity hotspot.
+The species is endemic to the loess scrublands of the Negev desert in Israel, a biodiversity hotspot.

-A. beershebensis was declared critically endangered after an assessment in 2006 due to a serious population decline.
-Some estimates claim numbers have declined 80% over the last three generations.
+A. beershebensis was declared critically endangered after an assessment in 2006 of serious population decline.
+Some estimates claim numbers have dropped 80% over the last three generations.
 The small populations are severely fragmented across the Negev desert.
 This decline has been caused by habitat destruction and degradation.
-Conservation efforts also damaged the population, but a small portion of their original range remains untouched and protected.